dm0/Firecracker

 (and the rootfs

-drive should preferably set "is_root_device": false
+drive should set "is_root_device": false

-with an initrd).
+when using an initrd).

 # Install kernel scripts and BusyBox to build an initrd.